This article explains why you may see a Secure Connection Failed or a Did Not Connect: Potential Security Issue error page, and what you can do.

 Secure connection cannot be established

-When a website that requires a secure (https) connection tries to secure communication with your computer, Firefox cross-checks this attempt to make sure that the website certificate and the connection method are actually secure.
-If Firefox cannot establish a secure connection, it will display an error page.
+When a website that requires a secure (HTTPS) connection tries to secure communication with your computer, Firefox cross-checks this attempt to make sure that the website certificate and the connection method are actually secure.
+If Firefox cannot establish a secure connection, it will display a Secure Connection Failed or Did Not Connect: Potential Security Issue error page.

 Secure Connection Failed

-A Secure Connection Failed error page will include a description of the error, an option to report the error to Mozilla and abutton.
+A Secure Connection Failed error page will include a description of the error and abutton.
 There is no option to add a security exception to bypass this type of error.

 The error page will also include the following information: